 Evaluation Factor Closure Scenario (Report Section; Part 845 Section) CIP CBR-Onsite CBR-Offsite Ease or Difficulty of Implementing the Alternative (Section 2.4; IAC Section 845.710(b)(3)) Degree of Difficulty Associated with Construction CIP is a reliable and standard method for closing impoundments.
 However, dewatering and relocating saturated gypsum as part of closure activities at the GMF may be moderately challenging.
 Careful planning would be required to work safely on the wet gypsum within the GMF.
 Relative to CIP, CBR-Onsite and CBR-Offsite pose additional implementation difficulties due to higher earthwork volumes, higher dewatering volumes, and longer construction schedules, and the need to remove and dispose of the existing bottom liner geomembrane.
-The construction schedule for excavation may be negatively impacted under the CBR- Onsite scenario, because the on-Site landfill will need to be expanded in order to receive all of the materials excavated from the GMF.
+The construction schedule for excavation may be negatively impacted under the CBR-Onsite scenario, because the on-Site landfill will need to be expanded in order to receive all of the materials excavated from the GMF.
 Relative to CIP, CBR-Onsite and CBR-Offsite pose additional implementation difficulties due to higher earthwork volumes, higher dewatering volumes, and longer construction schedules, and the need to remove and dispose of the existing bottom liner geomembrane.
 Hauling would be more difficult to implement under the CBR-Offsite scenario than under the CBR-Onsite scenario, due to the need to use public roadways for hauling.
-Because the CCR would be hauled on public roads (i.e. , intrastate travel), it would also need to be dewatered to a greater extent than would be necessary under the CBR- Onsite scenario.
-Off-Site landfilling would additionally require the development of a disposal plan and could raise issues related to the co-disposal of CCR and other non- hazardous wastes.
-The construction schedule for excavation may be negatively impacted under the CBR- Offsite scenario if, during the course of closure, it is determined that the off-Site landfill must be expanded in order to receive all of the materials excavated from Expected Operational Operational reliability would be expected Operational reliability would be expected the GMF.
-Operational reliability would be expected Reliability under all closure scenarios. under all closure scenarios. under all closure scenarios.
+Because the CCR would be hauled on public roads (i.e., intrastate travel), it would also need to be dewatered to a greater extent than would be necessary under the CBR-Onsite scenario.
+Off-Site landfilling would additionally require the development of a disposal plan and could raise issues related to the co-disposal of CCR and other non-hazardous wastes.
+The construction schedule for excavation may be negatively impacted under the CBR-Offsite scenario if, during the course of closure, it is determined that the off-Site landfill must be expanded in order to Expected Operational Reliability Operational reliability would be expected under all closure scenarios.
+Operational reliability would be expected under all closure scenarios. receive all of the materials excavated from the GMF.
+Operational reliability would be expected under all closure scenarios.